Threat Modeling Against Supply Chains

 Geopolitical Cyber Supply Chain Issues

-There is another key factor to consider when evaluating supply chain security and resilience.
-Growing dependence on multiple global vendors and expanding attack surfaces all play into the hand of threat actors looking to exploit companies’ vulnerabilities.
-We are seeing a huge spike in state-sponsored and industrial espionage and forced tech transfer.
-A lot of companies used to not take geopolitical cyber risks into consideration, as they did not think their organization or industry are likely to be targeted.
+There is another key factor to consider when evaluating why threat modeling against supply chains works: a supply chain’s security and resilience.
+Growing dependence on multiple global vendors and expanding attack surfaces all play into the hands of threat actors looking to exploit companies’ vulnerabilities.
+We see a huge spike in state-sponsored and industrial espionage and forced tech transfer.
+A lot of companies used to not consider geopolitical cyber risks, as they did not think their organization or industry was likely to be targeted.

 Russia’s war in Ukraine, continuous sanctions, tensions with China, and consequential supply shortages exacerbate the situation, giving threat actors more motivation for espionage, ransomware, and disruption attacks.